cjheath/AD9851/README.md

     class MyAD9851 : public AD9851<AD9851_RESET_PIN, AD9851_FQ_UD_PIN> {};
     MyAD9851 dds;

-If you have a good frequency counter, you can calibrate your AD9851.
-Generate 10MHz, and measure the frequency.
-Provide this value as the third template parameter:

-    #define CALIBRATION		9999943

-    class MyAD9851 : public AD9851<AD9851_RESET_PIN, AD9851_FQ_UD_PIN, CALIBRATION> {};
+The third template parameter is the core clock frequency, including the PLL multiplier.
+The AD9851 can use up to a 180MHz core clock.

 The fourth template parameter is the SPI data rate, default 2Mb/s.
-You should not try to alter the fifth and sixth parameters, as these are set by the SPI hardware used.
+You should not try to alter the fifth and sixth parameters, as these are set by the SPI driver.

-The AD9851 reset will be applied at the time this constructor is run.
+The AD9851 reset will be applied at the time the constructor is run.
 Alternatively, you can reset the chip at any time later:

     dds.reset();

+If you have a good frequency counter, you can calibrate your AD9851.
+To calibrate, use a zero calibration value, set some frequency and measure it as accurately as you can with a frequency counter.
+Convert that value to parts-per-billion error (positive if the frequency is high, negative if low) and provide that integer to setClock() as the calibration value instead.
+For example if you program 10MHz, but measure 1000043.2Hz, your calibration factor should be 4320.

+You must setFrequency() after calling setClock with a new calibration, and recalculate any stored frequency deltas.

+    setClock(uint32_t calibration = 0);

 ## Setting the frequency

 The setFrequency() function tells the module what frequency to generate.

     dds.setFrequency(7140000UL);

+If you have to change frequency often, use frequencyDelta() to compute a delta value, and apply that with setDelta():

+    uint32_t div = dds.frequencyDelta(7140000UL);
+    dds.setDelta(div);